Skip to content

 }

-ACP coordination follows a clear discovery-then-execute pattern.
-Let's break this down into stages:
+ACP coordination follows a carefully choreographed dance.
+Let's break down each movement:

 async def _execute_data_analysis_workflow(self, input_data: dict) -> dict: